markuptitan/ACN-syllabus/content/topics/git/setting-up-git/_index.md

 ---
+_db_id: 1092
 content_type: topic
+ready: true
-title: "Introduction to Git and GitHub Part: 1"
+title: 'Introduction to Git and GitHub Part: 1'
-ready: True
 ---

 ## Introduction to Git and GitHub